ankorstore/yokai/docs/modules/fxcore.md

 ## Overview

-Yokai provides a [fxcore](https://github.com/ankorstore/yokai/tree/main/fxcore) module, the heart of your applications.
+Yokai provides a [fxcore](https://github.com/ankorstore/yokai/tree/main/fxcore) module, the `heart of your applications`.

 It comes with: